helenclx/helenchong-blog/src/en/pages/colophon.md

 * Source code available on [GitHub](https://github.com/helenclx/helenchong-blog).

 ## Host and Domain
-* Deployed to [Hostinger](https://www.hostinger.my/) from this blog's GitHub repository with a GitHub action.
+* Deployed to [Hostinger](https://www.hostinger.my/) from this blog's GitHub repository with the [easingthemes/ssh-deploy](easingthemes/ssh-deploy) GitHub Action.
 * The address, {{ sitemeta.siteDomain }}, is a subdomain of my [omg.lol](https://home.omg.lol/) address: [helenchong.omg.lol](https://helenchong.omg.lol/), which was registered and purchased on 19 October 2024 for a lifetime membership of omg.lol.

 ## Plugins